okfn/opendefinition/source/open-definition-dev.markdown

 *Comment: Distributors of open knowledge have the right to make their own choices.
 Note that 'share-alike' licenses are conformant since those provisions only apply if the whole forms a single work.*

-*Comment: this is taken directly from item 9 of the OSD.*

 ### 12. License Must Not Impose Additional Restrictions